Island Hopping Beyond Bali To The Gili Islands

 In Ubud and I was excited to see there were lots of monkeys everywhere!

-We walked the streets of Ubud in fascination at everything we saw and then we came across the market.
+We walked the streets of Ubud in fascination at everything we saw and then came across a colourful market.

-The market in Ubud Bali was colourful and busy.Ā I loved it.
+The market in Ubud Bali was colourful and busy.
+I loved it.
+The backpacking husband did not!

-The market in Ubud was colourful and busy.
+The market was colourful and busy.
 I loved it.
-The Backpacking husband didn’t!
+The backpacking husband did not!

 BABI GUILING